 14.1 SELLER warrants title to all Gas and Hydrocarbons sold hereunder and that it has the right to sell such Gas and Hydrocarbons to BUYER.
 Seller further warrants that all royalties, taxes and other sums due on production and transportation of the Gas to the Delivery Point(s) have been or will be paid.
 SELLER shall defend, indemnify and hold BUYER harmless from any adverse claim, expense, cost, penalty, fine or other damage (including reasonable attorney fees) relating to any of the warranties expressed herein.

 14.2 Title to all Gas and Hydrocarbons shall pass to BUYER at the Delivery Point(s).
 SELLER shall be deemed to be in full control and possession of the Gas and Hydrocarbons prior to delivery to BUYER at the Delivery Point(s) and shall be responsible for taxes, risk of loss, injuries and damages which attach or occur prior to delivery.
-BUYER shall be deemed to be in full control and possession of the Gas and Hydrocarbons thereafter and shall be responsible for taxes, risk of loss, injuries and damages which attach or occur after delivery.
+BUYER shall be deemed to be in full control and possession of the Gas and Hydrocarbons thereafter and shall be responsible for taxes, risk of loss, injuries and damages which attach or occur upon or after delivery.

 If at any time SELLER'S title is questioned or involved in any action, BUYER may withhold payment, without interest, of sums reasonably related to such claim, until such claim is finally determined or until SELLER furnishes BUYER a bond, in form and with sureties acceptable to BUYER, conditioned to hold BUYER harmless from any such claim(s).